MAMware/court-jurdroids/docs/customization.md

 ### Caution:
 These changes require a good understanding of Python and the codebase.
 Ensure thorough testing of all modifications.

 ---

-## 6. Fine-Tuning (Advanced/Optional)

-### Concept
-Fine-tuning involves training an LLM on a dataset of example juror profiles for improved results.

-### Benefits
-- Tailored to your task.
-- Potentially more cost-effective for inference when using smaller fine-tuned models.

-### Challenges
-- Requires high-quality datasets and computational resources.
-- Expertise in LLM training procedures is essential.

-### Guidance
-Consult resources like Hugging Face Transformers documentation or platform-specific fine-tuning guides.

----